 We have found that with regular injections, the muscles start to become “trained” and this in turn helps to prevent wrinkles from forming.
 In fact, with patients who start Botox at a younger age, the muscles are trained that much sooner, which means they don’t have to contend with the initial appearance of wrinkles.
 Their face is smoother and younger looking for a longer period of time than if they had started Botox later in life.

 Are There Negative Effects to Having Botox Injections Long Term?

 While there have been claims made regarding long-term usage of Botox, particularly in regard to weakening muscles, this really hasn’t been proven.
 And with our board-certified dermatology team it really does come down to years of experience, the knowledge and understanding of how to use Botox in the safest and most effective way possible.
 Our goal is always to help patients feel secure, feel that they are in the hands of the best dermatologists around and ultimately, feel wonderful about the way they look when they leave.

 We would love to talk to you in detail about the potential long-term benefits of Botox.
 If you are concerned about your appearance or wish you could just look refreshed and rejuvenated again, like you did when you were younger, then Botox might just be the answer you’ve been searching for!

 Schweiger Dermatology Group is the leading provider of dermatology services in New York and New Jersey specializing in cosmetic and medical dermatology.
-With over 25 offices, our group of top dermatologists in NYC and the surrounding metro area are highly sought after for their expertise in treatments of acne, Botox, fillers, laser treatments, skin cancer, eczema, psoriasis and rosacea.
+With over 90 offices and more than 300 healthcare providers, our group of top dermatologists in NYC and the surrounding metro area are highly sought after for their expertise in treatments of acne, Botox, fillers, laser treatments, skin cancer, eczema, psoriasis and rosacea.